GreenhouseDAO/Carbon-Token-WP/README.md

 In agriculture, CT's would support the development of, for exemple permacultures and other forms of production resulting in a decreasing amount of emissions or zero emissions.

 These are just three examples which illustrate how to put the model into practice.
-In each case there is an enormous potential which could result in / lead to the origin of autonomous, innovative organisations linked to the Greenhouse DAOs.
+In each case there is an enormous potential which could lead to the origin of autonomous, innovative organisations linked to the Greenhouse DAOs.

 The expectation of the company Sas Seeds concept in the future of this project is :